fchuffar/mitoseq/README.md

 - Once this done all target reads should be moved into    {PATH_TO_MITOSEQ}/data/input/samples/

-    - If you use FASTQ as output make sure that paired RNASeq output sequences are called according to ```{sample_name/info}_R(1|2).fastq```.
+    - If you use .FASTQ as input make sure that paired RNASeq input sequences are called according to ```{sample_name/info}_R(1|2).fastq```

-    - If you use BAM as output the prefix of each file will be used as a sample ID, feel free to rename it as you wish.
+    - You can add a .BAM or .BAM.GZ

-- Folders reference/, mitochondria/ and gtf/ (Cf Example) in data/input/ exist in order to let you use the reference/annotation of your choice, if you don't want to use the default ones that will be downloaded automatically if the folders are empty.
-If you decide to use your own reference/annotation, make sure that none of these folders contain more than 1 file, overwise the pipeline will not run.
+- Folders reference/, mitochondria/ and gtf/ (Cf Example) in data/input/ exist in order to let you put the reference/annotation of your choice, if you don't want to use the default ones that will be downloaded automatically if the folders are empty.
+If you decide to use your own reference/annotation, make sure that none of these folders contain more than 1 file, otherwise the pipeline will return an error.

 ## Pipeline execution